TCLamnidis/BareBonesBash/README.md

 ```bash
 pwd

 ```

+This prints the entire "filepath" of the directory i.e. the route from the a certain directory of the machine, through every subdirectory to your particular folder.

 There are two types of filepaths:
 * An **absolute** path will start with the deepest directory in the machine,